wp-plugins/sweetcaptcha-revolutionary-free-captcha-service/readme.txt

 * Application ID
 * Sweet Captcha Key
 * Sweet Captcha Secret
+(You will Recieve the 3 Sweet Captcha parametes via E-mail)
 1. also:

-* Recieve the 3 Sweet Captcha parametes via E-mail.
 * Choose your Sweet Captcha design.
 * Choose your Sweet captcha language.
 (screenshot 6 and 7)